lanl/FEHM/README.md

 > [!NOTE]
 > Windows Users - Using IFORT may give a deprecation warning in Visual Studio.
 It is safe to ignore this message.
-FEHM runs best with IFORT and using IFX may give unpredicatble results.
+FEHM runs best with IFORT and using IFX may give unpredictable results.

 ### Test FEHM ###